Certainty-Equivalence Model Predictive Control: Stability, Performance, and Beyond: Introduction

-Suboptimality due to model mismatch have also been investigated using metrics in computer science, focusing on \textit{regret} \cite{dogan2023regret, lin2022bounded, mania2019certainty} and \textit{competitive ratio} \cite{li2023certifying, goel2022competitive}.
-Nonetheless, these results are still in a finite-horizon setting, and thus cannot reveal well how an MPC controller approximates its ideal infinite-horizon optimal control counterpart, which advocates for \textit{direct} infinite-horizon analysis.
-On the other hand, even though \textit{online} model updating is commonly employed to handle model mismatch \cite{adetola2009adaptive, dogan2023regret, wabersich2022cautious, moreno2022performance, lorenzen2017adaptive}, obtaining a perfect model is impractical in general even with model learning.
-Accordingly, it is still fundamental and necessary to study MPC with a nominal model, falling in the category of the certainty-equivalence control theory \cite{hespanha1999certainty, mania2019certainty}, and such MPC is called certainty-equivalence MPC (CE-MPC) \cite{heirung2015mpc, soloperto2019dual}.
+Suboptimality due to model mismatch has also been quantified using \textit{regret} \cite{dogan2023regret, lin2022bounded} and \textit{competitive ratio} \cite{li2023certifying, goel2022competitive}.
+However, these results, being finite-horizon in nature, cannot reveal how MPC approximates infinite-horizon optimal control, thus advocating for RDP-based methods.
+Furthermore, obtaining perfect models is impossible even with model learning \cite{dogan2023regret, wabersich2022cautious, moreno2022performance, lorenzen2017adaptive}.
+Therefore, it is still fundamental and necessary to study MPC in the certainty-equivalence framework \cite{hespanha1999certainty}, known as certainty-equivalence MPC (CE-MPC) \cite{soloperto2019dual}.
+This work focuses on \textit{multiplicative} parametric uncertainty without disturbances or state estimation error, which is different from the settings in \cite{grimm2007nominally, allan2017inherent, pannocchia2011conditions}, where additive disturbances and state estimation errors are considered.
+Besides, we only consider the common scenarios where input constraints are \textit{inactive} at the steady state \cite{mayne2000constrained}.